Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/frame/frame.md

 ## Syntax

-The **`.frame()`** modifier method can set a fixed or flexible frame for the view.
-The fixed frame will have a fixed size with the specified width and height.
-In contrast, the flexible frame can shrink and grow the view depending on the surroundings and content of the view.
-In both cases, some parameters are optional and can be left out entirely or passed a `nil` as a value.
+The **`.frame()`** modifier method can create a fixed or flexible frame for the view.
+A fixed frame has a fixed size with the specified width and height.
+In contrast, a flexible frame can shrink and grow the view depending on the surroundings and content of the view.
+In both cases, some parameters are optional and can be left out entirely or passed `nil` as a value.

 ### Defining a fixed frame